friflo/Fliox.Examples/README.md

 </a>

-clone repository and open its directory
+clone repository and open its directory - leave out this step when using Gitpod.
 ```cmd
 git clone https://github.com/friflo/Fliox.Examples.git
 cd Fliox.Examples